Business Rates - How They Are Calculated

-Before the start of each financial year the Government sets the following two Business Rate Multipliers for the whole of England;
+Before the start of each financial year the Government sets two Business Rate Multipliers for the whole of England;

 The Government normally changes both multipliers each year in line with inflation.
 However, the multipliers cannot go up by more than the rate of inflation apart from some minor adjustments to counteract losses from appeals and, in relation to the standard multiplier, to pay for small business rate relief.